influxdata/docs-v2/content/telegraf/v1.23/get_started.md

 The resulting configuration will collect CPU and memory data and sends it to InfluxDB V2.

+For an overview of how to configure a plugin, watch the following video:

+{{< youtube a0js7wiQEJ4 >}}

 ## Set environment variables

 Add environment variables anywhere in the configuration file by prepending them with `$`.